HOW DID I PREPARE TO LEAVE EVERYTHING AND GO ON A TRIP AROUND THE WORLD? HOW MUCH DID IT COST ME?

 This long article is just to give you an idea of all the things I did to prepare for my trip.
 There are a ton of resources out there that will help you prepare for a solo trip anywhere.
 Here are links to some of my favorite websites; which have inspired me with great stories, tips, and much more:

 Here is the link to another great travel blog by my friend Alejandro whom I met in Indonesia at the beginning of my trip.
-He is currently on his third year of his round-the-world trip:
+He is currently on his fourth year of his round-the-world trip:

 Here is the link to the full article from where I borrowed the pie chart.
 This was written by Andrea, the other nerdy girl 😉 that keeps spreadsheets and is currently on her second year of her trip: